SkyKOG/Website-Stuff/README.md

 ##Issues :##
--Image resize dosent work in Chrome AR messup up fine in FF <br>
+-Image resize dosent work in Chrome AR messup up fine in FF (fixed after moming to minus)<br>
 -Cant seem to get the about page with contact me form<br>
 -Portfolio lightbox menu<br>